Will the Pandemic Reshape Child Care for Good?

-When children enter Helana Pennywell’s daycare, she scans each small forehead with a thermometer.
+When children enter Helana Pennywell’s day care, she scans each small forehead with a thermometer.
 If they’re free of fever, they’re welcomed inside, where she sanitizes their belongings and makes sure they wash their faces and hands.
 She’s lucky: Her day care, which she runs out of her California home, is full.
 “I’ve noticed an increase in demand from essential workers who need care for their children,” she told Intelligencer.

 But many child-care providers are less fortunate.
 The pandemic struck them with particular force, as lockdown measures have kept many working parents at home and limited gathering in groups.
-As the HuffPost reported last month, data points to a potential catastrophe.
+As HuffPost reported last month, data points to a potential catastrophe.
 Centers are closing, workers are losing their jobs, and parents are adrift.
 Experts say that without swift federal intervention, the child-care sector may never fully recover, and neither would the people who depend on it for their livelihoods.

 Pennywell owes her stability in part to the Service Employees International Union, or SEIU.
 A member of SEIU’s California-based Local 521, she participates in the Carina directory, which connects union members who need child care with union members who provide it.
 Without that service, she said, “it probably would have been a little bit more difficult for me to stay open.”
 Even with Carina at her disposal, Pennywell’s worries aren’t completely over.
 The extra precautions she has to take to protect herself and the children in her care are also an extra expense; she says she’s going through cleaning supplies even more quickly than usual.